fran-romero-campero/MARACAS/README.md

 Next the specific parameters for a ChIP-seq analysis are listed:

 * **included_control:** This parameter can take the values *yes* or *no* depending whether or not your experimental design includes a control condition such as an input, mock or similar.

+* **peak_caller:** This parameters specifies the software tool to perform peak calling.
+Two different options are provided macs2 and gem.

+* **k_min:** This parameters specifies the minimum length for DNA motifs to be found.

+* **k_min:** This parameters specifies the maximum length for DNA motifs to be found.

+* **k_window:** This parameters specifies the DNA fragment size around detected peaks for DNA motifs finding.

 * **mode:** This parameter can take the values *transcription_factor* or *histone_modification* to specify if your ChIP-seq data was generated for a transcription factor or a histone modification.